justpenguins/Expensive./README.md

   tries to remove an expense that doesn't exist.

  Phase 4, task 3
- - I don't think there's any sort of major refactoring I could have done, seeing that my code is already very simple as is.
+ - I would abstract the panels of the GUI, namely Add, Remove, Show and Load Expenses, into an interface, since they all similar behaviours
+ - I would have also liked to reduce the amount of coupling between the classes.
+I feel that some code in the model package didn't need to rely on the UI package to function.